scrapinghub/spidermon/docs/source/settings.rst

    'spidermon_field_coverage/dict/field_3': 0.5,  # Ignored "-"
    'spidermon_field_coverage/dict/field_4': 0.5,  # Ignored "TBD"

-If this setting is not provided or set to an empty list, spider statistics will be:
+If you want to override the default skip values, you can set this to a custom list.
+If set to an empty list ``[]``, no custom skip values will be used (only falsy values will be skipped if ``SPIDERMON_FIELD_COVERAGE_SKIP_FALSY`` is enabled).
+If not provided, the default values will be used.
+Without the default skip values, spider statistics would be:

 .. code-block:: python